jalibu/MMM-Jast/README.md

 - Depot value growth summary

 ## Installing the Module
-Navigate to the MagicMirror subfolder "modules" and execute the following command
+Navigate to the MagicMirror subfolder `MagicMirror/modules` and execute the following command
 `git clone https://github.com/jalibu/MMM-Jast.git`

 Change into the MMM-Jast module folder and install dependencies with